-Given the inherent complexity of land-use decision making and management, the diversity of stakeholders and the immensely high stakes, it is critical that the transformation of land systems is underpinned by social and environmental safeguards and strong global, national, and local governance.
-Corporate voluntary action on nature must not be seen as a replacement for policy action and I therefore urge companies setting science-based targets for land to complement action on the ground with a progressive approach to advocacy in support of nature-positive policy.
+Given the inherent complexity of land use decision-making and management, the diversity of stakeholders, and the immensely high stakes, it is critical that the transformation of land systems is underpinned by social and environmental safeguards and strong global, national, and local governance.
+Corporate voluntary action on nature must not be seen as a replacement for policy action, and I therefore urge companies setting sciencebased targets for land to complement action on the ground with a progressive approach to advocacy in support of nature-positive policy.
 We need to find new ways of doing things, to think outside the box, and promote innovation at all levels; to do this we need the broadest collective of stakeholders to come together for the common cause.
 We need to ensure our policies and regulations enable and encourage innovative change, removing any entrenched barriers.
 This is no easy task, and the scale of the challenge calls for an abundance of courage, humility, innovation, and leadership.
-I look forward to learning from the leading companies embarking on the piloting of these first methods they will have valuable insights for us all, corporates, land managers, academics, and policymakers alike.
-The future will be green or there will be no future at all.

-Janez Potočnik, Co-Chair of the International Resource Panel and Former European Commissioner for Environment, Oceans and Fisheries.
+Janez Potočnik, co-chair of the International Resource Panel and former European Commissioner for Environment, Oceans and Fisheries.

-Executive Summary
+Executive summary

-This version of SBTN's Step 3 Land guidance will allow a selected group of companies to pilot Science Based Targets for Land and to align their commitments to nature with the necessary speed and scale of action as determined by science.
+This version of SBTN's Step 3 Land guidance will allow companies to set science-based targets for land and to align their commitments to nature with the necessary speed and scale of action as determined by science.
 Land use and land use change continues to be one of the most persistent threats to nature and climate.
 It undermines land's contributions to people, business, economies, and societies.